Edward Thomas Sackett

 (1882-1936)

-Edward Thomas Sackett, railway labourer, son of Richard Sackett and Ann Elizabeth Reed, was born in Hackney, MiddlesexG, in 1882.1 He died aged 53 in Romford, EssexG, in 1936.2 He married in West Ham, EssexG, in 1912, Rosina Edith Draper, daughter of ___ Draper and ___ Gooch.3 Rosina was born in IslingtonG on 24 March 18884,5 and died aged about 90 in Wandsworth, LondonG, in 1979.6
+Edward Thomas Sackett, railway labourer, son of Richard Thomas Sackett and Ann Elizabeth Reed, was born in Hackney, MiddlesexG, on 11 May 18821 and baptized at St John, Stratford, EssexG, on 28 October 1891.2 He died aged 53 in Romford, EssexG, in 1936.3 He married in West Ham, EssexG, in 1912, Rosina Edith Draper, daughter of ___ Draper and ___ Gooch.4 Rosina was born in IslingtonG on 24 March 18885,6 and died aged about 90 in Wandsworth, LondonG, in 1979.7

 Ernest joined the National Union of Railwaymen at Stratford, EssexG, on 3 July 1914.
-He worked as a labourer on the Great Eastern Railway.10
+He worked as a labourer on the Great Eastern Railway.11

-Edward served in the British Army during the First World War in the Royal Field Artillery.
+Edward served in the British Army in the Royal Field Artillery from 18 February 1901 and continued his service during the First World War.
 He was awarded the Victory Medal and the British Medal in recognition of active service overseas, and the 1914 Star.
 He was a Shoeing Smith and later a Sergeant.
-He was granted a Silver War Badge, to be worn with civilian clothes to indicate that he had been honourably discharged due to wounds or sickness.11,12
+He was discharged on 8 November 1918 due to sickness.
+He was issued a Silver War Badge on 22 November 1918, to be worn with civilian clothes to indicate that he had been honourably discharged because of illness or injury.12,13,14

-At the outbreak of the Second World War in September 1939, Edward's widow Rosina was living at 142 Corporation Street, West Ham, EssexG, with their daughter Rosina.14
+At the outbreak of the Second World War in September 1939, Edward's widow Rosina was living at 142 Corporation Street, West Ham, EssexG, with their daughter Rosina.16

 Children of Edward Thomas Sackett and Rosina Edith Draper